campg2j003/jfw_nsh/readme.md

 To use JFW.nsh, you set some defines, define a couple of macros that install the files, and insert the JAWSScriptInstaller macro.
 See the included [sample](sample/vwapp.nsi) for an example.

 ## Dependencies
 This header uses header files currently shipped with NSIS.
-Support for the [uninstlog](https://github.com/campg2j003/uninstlog) header file is provided if it has been included.
+It also requires the [uninstlog](https://github.com/campg2j003/uninstlog) header file v0.1.1.

-Note: If uninstlog.nsh is not included by the script using this header file, no uninstaller section will be included by this header file, and the user is responsible for writing one.
-This will not be indicated by the messages in the Confirm Installation Settings page.
-This configuration has not been tested!

 ## About the JAWS script compiler and multiple languages
 The JAWS script compiler (scompile.exe) always compiles the script for the language of the currently-running JAWS.
 This means that, even though it generates a JSB file in the folder containing a JSS for another language, the script actually compiled is that of the running language.
 This means that, although the proper script files for each language are installed, the user will have to manually compile the script while running JAWS in that language.